Pyloromyotomy (Ramstedt)

 FIRST ASSISTANT: ***

-ANESTHESIA: General endotracheal, NGT decompressed stomach pre-induction
+ANESTHESIA: General endotracheal, OGT decompressed stomach pre-induction

-INDICATIONS: The patient is a .PTAGE-old .PTSEX with non-bilious projectile vomiting and ultrasound-confirmed hypertrophic pyloric stenosis (muscle thickness *** mm, channel length *** mm).
+INDICATIONS: The patient is a .PTAGE-old .PTSEX (weight *** kg) with non-bilious projectile vomiting and ultrasound-confirmed hypertrophic pyloric stenosis (muscle thickness *** mm, channel length *** mm).
 Electrolytes corrected.
 Risks including mucosal perforation, incomplete myotomy, and pyloric spasm discussed with parents.
 Informed consent obtained.

 DESCRIPTION OF PROCEDURE: